BY CHRISTOPHER HASKELL

 NOVEMBER 4, 2014

-Never has marketing been more misleading than it was for the new Dwayne Johnson vehicle “Hercules”.
-With trailers touting the legendary character of Hercules and his Twelve Labors from the Gods, which involved fighting several different monsters including a giant lion, a three headed hydra, and massive boar, most people stepping into the theater to see this film would have assumed this was a majority of the film, filled with CGI beasts and bulging muscles.
-What you soon find out, however, is that the imagery used in the marketing is actually only pulled from the first ten minutes of the film, where a brief description of the events are sped through to build up The Rock’s character before his first step on-screen.
-Perhaps this is the sign of great marketing, in selling a small portion of the film and then revealing how much more in depth the film goes.
+Never has marketing been more misleading than it was for the new Dwayne Johnson vehicle, “Hercules.”
+With trailers touting the legendary character of Hercules and his Twelve Labors from the Gods, which involved fighting several different monsters including a giant lion, a three-headed hydra, and massive boar, most people stepping into the theater to see this film would have assumed this was a majority of the film, filled with CGI beasts and bulging muscles.
+What you soon find out, however, is that the imagery used in the marketing is only pulled from the first ten minutes of the film, where a brief description of the events is sped through to build up the Rock’s character before his first step on-screen.
+Perhaps this is the sign of great marketing, in selling a small portion of the film and then revealing how much more in-depth the film goes.
 But for those looking for the “Hercules” that they saw in the trailers, do not get your hopes up.